Armoured fighting vehicle: Infantry tank

 The idea for this tank was developed during World War I by British and French.
 The infantry tank was designed to work in concert with infantry in the assault, moving mostly at a walking pace, and carrying heavy armour to survive defensive fire.
-Its main purpose was to suppress enemy fire, crush obstacles such as barbed-wire entanglements, and protect the infantry on their advance into and through enemy lines by giving mobile overwatch and cover.
+Its main purpose was to suppress enemy fire, crush obstacles such as barbed-wire entanglements, and served as a shield for infantry on their advance into and through enemy lines by giving mobile overwatch and cover.
 The French Renault FT was the first iteration of this concept.
 The British and French retained the concept between the wars and into the Second World War era.
 Because infantry tanks did not need to be fast, they could carry heavy armour.
 One of the best-known infantry tanks was the Matilda II of World War II.
 Other examples include the French R-35, the British Valentine, and the British Churchill.

+By the end of World War II the development of faster and more versatile tanks, like the British Centurion, which could perform both Infantry and Cruiser roles, rendered the Infantry tank concept obsolete.